Nut Allergy Claims

 In order to be claim compensation successfully you will need to show that:

 - You purchased the food from the Defendant or consumed the food on the Defendant’s premises, and

 - The Defendant did not make you aware that the food contained a nut allergen, and

 - You suffered an allergic reaction as a result of unknowingly eating the nut allergen.

-We have been helping clients with Nut Allergy Claims for years and here are a few of the arguments we have been confronted with:
+We have been helping clients to claim compensation with Nut Allergy Claims for years and here are a few of the arguments we have been confronted with:

 Your client did not eat at our restaurant;